Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Introduction

 Recent advances in scientific machine learning provide alternative strategies for such inverse problems in fluid mechanics.
-Physics-informed neural networks (PINNs) \citep{von2022mean,ehlers2025physics} incorporate governing equations as soft constraints in neural-network training and have been applied to data assimilation and flow reconstruction without explicitly forming adjoint equations.
-Similarly, operator-learning frameworks such as DeepONet \citep{hao2025assimilation} and Fourier neural operators \citep{moazzami2025meta} aim to approximate solution operators directly from data, enabling rapid inference once trained.
+Physics-informed neural networks (PINNs) \citep{von2022mean,ehlers2025physics}, for example, incorporate governing equations as soft constraints in neural-network training and have been applied to data assimilation and flow reconstruction without explicitly forming adjoint equations.
+Similarly, operator-learning frameworks such as Deep Operator Network(DeepONet) \citep{hao2025assimilation} and Fourier neural operators \citep{moazzami2025meta} aim to approximate solution operators directly from data, enabling rapid inference once trained.
 More recently, diffusion and score-based generative models \citep{huang2024diffda,wang2025phyda,rozet2023score} have been adapted to physics-constrained inverse problems, where stochastic sampling in a learned latent space implicitly imposes a data-driven prior on the reconstructed fields.
+Closer to the present setting, machine learning has also been used to improve classical variational data assimilation rather than replace it.
+For example, \citet{frerix2021variational} use a learned model to initialize the non-convex 4D-Var optimization, while \citet{weyrauch2026state} combine machine learning with 4D-Var for state reconstruction in three-dimensional isotropic turbulence.
 While these approaches have demonstrated promising reconstruction capabilities, they typically rely on learned representations whose spectral properties and stability characteristics are not explicitly linked to the dynamical structure of the Navier-Stokes equations.
 In particular, they do not directly address the backward Lyapunov growth \citep{eyink2004ruelle, wang_wang_zaki_2022, nikitin2018characteristics, wang2013forward} that underlies adjoint instability in turbulent flows, but rather mitigate ill-posedness through data-driven priors or stochastic regularization.
 Moreover, large-scale turbulent regimes remain challenging due to training cost, generalization limits, and the difficulty of embedding discretization-consistent numerical operators within deep architectures.
+These findings suggest that accurate reconstruction in turbulent flows requires both physical constraints and an informed treatment of how information is distributed across spatial scales.